loosenthedark/zen-of-typing/README.md

 The title is also a play on ['The Zen of Python'](https://www.python.org/dev/peps/pep-0020/), Pythoneer [Tim Peters'](https://en.wikipedia.org/wiki/Tim_Peters_(software_engineer)) list of fundamental commandments for the then-nascent programming language, which was first issued in 1999 and has since come to be seen as something of a cornerstone document.

-To begin, a welcome message is communicated on the start screen and the user is asked if they would like to warm up by tackling a practice text (which is subsequently revealed to be (Tom Cargill's humorous observation now known as the 'ninety-ninety rule')[https://en.wikipedia.org/wiki/Ninety%E2%80%93ninety_rule])
+To begin, a welcome message is communicated on the start screen and the user is asked if they would like to warm up by tackling a practice text (which is subsequently revealed to be [Tom Cargill's humorous observation now known as the 'ninety-ninety rule'](https://en.wikipedia.org/wiki/Ninety%E2%80%93ninety_rule)).

 ## Features